OtO Power Connector Re-Design

 Design Limitations

 When you implement a particular design releasing it to thousands of consumers, it is important to know the conditions in which it performs best, and when it can fail.
-At this point, I knew the connector would seal when submerged a few centimeters.
-I also wanted to know if the sealing capabilities would be affected by temperature as these units run in cold and hot weather.
-So I did a similar submersion test but would cycle hot and cold water every 30 minutes into the chamber.
-I built this test using solenoid valves connected to hot and cold water lines, a Raspberry Pi, a relay, and a Python script.
-We found that under extremne temperature fluctuations such as a 30min cycle time, the O-ring fails to seal possibly due to compression set.
-However, this test is far more rigorous than the field and is still good information to know about your product.
+At this point, I knew the connector would seal when submerged a few centimeters at room temperature.
+I also wanted to know if the sealing capabilities would be affected by temperature as this product operates in both hot and cold conditions.
+So I built a similar submersion test but this one cycles hot and cold water every 30 minutes into the chamber.
+I built this fixture using solenoid valves connected to hot and cold water lines, a Raspberry Pi, a relay, and a Python script.
+We found that under extreme temperature fluctuations, the O-ring fails to seal.
+The best explanation for this is compression set where the O-ring loses it's elasticity due to the large temperature differences.
+However, this test is far more rigorous than what the connector would see in the field, but it is still valuable to know the limitations of your product.

 Hot Cold Test Original